Yandex Forms API usage examples

 Form 6800cd9202848f10b272a9cc published

-2. Completing a form using a script
+2. Filling out a form using a script

-Form field values (answers to questions) are passed in JSON format as question ID–value pairs.
+A form's field values (answers to questions) are passed in JSON format as question ID-value pairs.

-example_2.py script
+Text of the example_2.py script

 import json